 B1: Identification of Best Management Practices for Reducing PCB Sources

 Problem Statement: The identification and implementation of Best Management Practices (BMPs) can be effective in reducing the input of PCBs to the river.
 BMPs, which are source-specific, can be identified from scientific literature.
 We may also identify inputs of PCB to the river that have not been fully investigated by the scientific community.
 A range of BMPs are needed and the SRRTTF may be on the leading edge with respect to BMP development.
 The needed BMPs can vary in the cost of implementation and expected pollutant removal efficiency.
 Modeling can be used to simulate a range of combinations of BMPs, and determine which specific mix of BMPs is required to meet pollutant targets.
 Based on modeling results, the specific mix of BMPs can be identified and included in a comprehensive source reduction plan.

-The plan summarize the sources of PCBs in the Spokane River, identifies potential , and recommends an implementation plan for measures to reduce PCBs in the Spokane River watershed.
+In 2016 LimnoTech, Inc. completed the Comprehensive Plan, which was approved by the SRRTTF.
+The plan summarizes the sources of PCBs in the Spokane River, identifies potential Control Actions, and recommends an implementation plan for measures to reduce PCBs in the Spokane River watershed.
 (Phase 4 of the Technical Consultant Work Plan)

 Partner Organizations: